mrkkrp/modalka/README.md

 ### Why should I use it then?

-Modal editing is more efficient, but most importantly it is better for your health.
+Modal editing is more efficient, but most importantly, it is better for your health.
 You should at least try it.
 This package allows easily switch from
-<kbd>⎈ Ctrl</kbd> (and other modifiers) -based key combinations to
+<kbd>⎈ Ctrl</kbd>-based key combinations to performing editing manipulations
-performing editing manipulations via normal typing experience and you can do it gradually using your own design (although it's recommended to keep it similar to commands you already have in *insert mode*).
+via normal typing experience and you can do it gradually using your own design (although it's recommended to keep it similar to commands you already have in *insert mode*).

-`grep`, `man`, `gnus` — all these goodies are recommended to be called using key sequences and calling of these commands should not necessarily be modal, you only should make modal “intense” editing commands that you use very often.
+`grep`, `man`, `gnus`—all these goodies are recommended to be called using key sequences and calling of these commands should not necessarily be modal, you only should make modal “intense” editing commands that you use very often.